-We are asking our stockholders to approve the amendment and restatement of the 2004 EIP to increase the number of authorized shares of Common Stock reserved for issuance under the 2004 EIP by an additional 5,219,000 shares of Common Stock.
+We are asking our stockholders to approve the amendment and restatement of the 2004 EIP to increase the number of authorized shares of Common Stock reserved for issuance under the 2004 EIP by an additional 5,998,000 shares of Common Stock.
 The Board of Directors has approved the Amended and Restated 2004 EIP subject to approval from our stockholders at the Annual Meeting.

 The 2004 EIP was originally adopted by our Board of Directors in January 2004 and approved by our stockholders in February 2004.
-Our stockholders approved amendments to the 2004 EIP in May 2008, May 2009, May 2010, May 2011, May 2012, May 2015, May 2017 and May 2019.
+Our stockholders approved amendments to the 2004 EIP in May 2008, May 2009, May 2010, May 2011, May 2012, May 2015, May 2017, May 2019 and May 2021.
 In May 2020, our Board of Directors approved amendments to the 2004 EIP to permit the granting of up to 750,000 shares of Common Stock as inducement awards to new employees pursuant to Nasdaq Listing Rule 5635(c)(4).
-As of February 28, 2021, a total of 16,487,190 shares of Common Stock were authorized for issuance under the 2004 EIP of which 750,000 shares of Common Stock were reserved for issuance as inducement awards to new employees pursuant to Nasdaq Listing Rule 5635(c)(4).
+In August 2021, our Board of Directors approved amendments to the 2004 EIP to permit the granting of an additional 1,100,000 shares of Common Stock as inducement awards to new employees pursuant to Nasdaq Listing Rule 5635(c)(4).
+As of February 28, 2022, a total of 22,806,190 shares of Common Stock were authorized for issuance under the 2004 EIP of which 1,850,000 shares of Common Stock were reserved for issuance as inducement awards to new employees pursuant to Nasdaq Listing Rule 5635(c)(4).

-The Board of Directors believes that this is an appropriate time to update the terms of the 2004 EIP to increase the total number of shares of Common Stock reserved for issuance thereunder and it therefore approved an amendment and restatement of the 2004 EIP.
+The Board of Directors believes that this is an appropriate time to update the terms of the 2004 EIP to increase the total number of shares of Common Stock reserved for issuance thereunder and it therefore approved, subject to approval from our stockholders at the Annual Meeting, an amendment and restatement of the 2004 EIP.
 In addition, our Board of Directors believes that the number of shares of Common Stock that remain available for issuance under the 2004 EIP is insufficient to achieve the purposes of the plan over the term of the plan.
-Accordingly, the Board of Directors is now requesting that the stockholders approve the Amended and Restated 2004 EIP to increase the number of authorized shares of Common Stock reserved for issuance under the 2004 EIP by 5,219,000 shares of Common Stock.
+Accordingly, the Board of Directors is now requesting that the stockholders approve the Amended and Restated 2004 EIP to increase the number of authorized shares of Common Stock reserved for issuance under the 2004 EIP by 5,998,000 shares of Common Stock.
 The Board of Directors has approved this increase to the authorized share reserve, subject to approval from our stockholders at the Annual Meeting.
 If this Proposal Two is not approved by our stockholders, the 2004 EIP will continue in accordance with its existing terms, and there will be no such increase to the number of shares of Common Stock reserved for issuance under the 2004 EIP.